DUC analyzing wetlands on farms and ranches for carbon capture

-Funded by the Beef Cattle Research Council (BCRC) and the Canadian Agriculture Partnership, Ducks Unlimited Canada (DUC) and its project partner Manitoba Forage & Grassland Association (MFGA) are measuring carbon dioxide and methane emissions from wetlands located on cattle farms and wetlands found in annual crop fields.
+Funded by the Beef Cattle Research Council (BCRC), NSERC Alliance, and the Canadian Agriculture Partnership, Ducks Unlimited Canada (DUC) in cooperation with UBC and the Manitoba Forage & Grassland Association (MFGA) are measuring carbon dioxide and methane emissions from wetlands located on cattle farms and wetlands found in annual crop fields.

 “Agriculture uses a significant amount of land in Western Canada and our study will help inform how different agricultural practices can help reduce greenhouse gas emissions,” explains Pascal Badiou, lead project scientist from DUC’s Institute for Wetland and Waterfowl Research.
 “Scientific measurements are key in protecting and managing the remaining intact natural ecosystems found on these prairie farms.”

 Towers equipped with sensors are deployed on farms and ranches near Riding Mountain National Park – the first time “flux towers” will measure wetland emissions within the Prairie Pothole Region.
 Spanning Western Canada and several American states, the region contains natural grasslands and wetlands which provide flood and drought mitigation, water purification, carbon sequestration and biodiversity.

 Sixteen farms in Manitoba, Saskatchewan and Alberta are involved in DUC’s research and that number could increase to 20 as field staff spend the summer months gathering data.